Ask An Expert

 Quick, thorough, and gentle blending with a vertical ribbon mixer

-Turn a horizontalon its end and you’ll have a rough idea of what the vertical looks like.
+Turn a horizontal ribbon blender on its end and you’ll have a rough idea of what the vertical ribbon mixer looks like.
 But there’s more to the mixer than its orientation: It provides fast, thorough, yet gentle batch blending for dry or slightly moist solids.
-This article provides a basic introduction to the vertical and gives some advice on choosing one.
+This article provides a basic introduction to the vertical ribbon mixer and gives some advice on choosing one.
 Sections cover how the mixer works, how to select a mixer for your application, and some example applications.

 Do you need to thoroughly mix dry ingredients?
 Is mixing speed important to you?
 Or are you concerned about gently handling particles in your mixture?
-One mixer that can handle these requirements is the vertical.
+One mixer that can handle these requirements is the vertical ribbon mixer.

 The mixer handles dry mixtures or those with a small percentage of moisture rather than slurries or other mixtures with a high moisture percentage.
 Applications include foods (such as bakery mixes, breakfast cereals, and spice blends), pharmaceuticals, colorants and pigments, plastics (such as dry blend additives), coatings, metallurgy, and others.